banner

 5. ENGLISH LANGUAGE ABILITY

 If a student’s first language is not English or the student is not a national of a majority English speaking country, the College requires applicants to be competent in the English language to a pre-defined standard.
 In such cases students are expected to provide verifiable and recognised evidence to support their application and to demonstrate their suitability to undertake the course.
 This will be the Common European Framework of Reference (CEFR) for Languages at Level B2 or equivalent, such as IELTS.
 A student should be equivalent to minimum IELTS 6.0 level or above for post graduate programmes and 5.5 level or above for under graduate programmes.
-If students cannot provide evidence of competence, they will need to go through UniAthena English Test for Admission to prove their competency to study the course in English at the right level.

 6. STUDENTS WITH ADDITIONAL CONSIDERATIONS